Selecting Components¶

 ¶

-EXPERIMENTAL(otel-tracing): OTEL spans representation of this record.
+EXPERIMENTAL(otel_tracing): OTEL spans representation of this record.

-This will be filled in only if the otel-tracing experimental feature is enabled.
+This will be filled in only if the otel_tracing experimental feature is enabled.

 feedback_and_future_results